-Have you ever wondered what the use of your website is, if you’re not aware of your audiences’ behaviour and the progress of your website?
+Have you ever wondered what the use of your website is if you’re not aware of your audiences’ behaviour and the progress of your website?
 It’s of no use, right?
-Thus, Google Analytics play an important role in monitoring the performance of your website and measuring how well you’re achieving your business goals.
-A digital marketing agency in Delhi can help you understand its importance better.
+Thus, Google Analytics plays an important role in monitoring the performance of your website and measuring how well you’re achieving your business goals.
+A Digital marketing agency in Delhi can help you understand its importance better.

 • Why do I need to gauge my website metrics?